gramineproject/gramine/Documentation/attestation.rst

 #. :term:`Local Attestation` and :term:`Remote Attestation` are exposed to the
    application via ``/dev/attestation`` pseudo-filesystem.
 SGX local attestation in Gramine relies on the ``EREPORT`` hardware instruction.
-SGX remote attestation uses the Intel SGX PSW's AESM service and the Intel IAS service (for EPID flows) or DCAP libraries (for ECDSA/DCAP flows) under the hood.
+SGX remote attestation uses the Intel SGX PSW's AESM service and DCAP libraries for ECDSA/DCAP flows under the hood.

 #. :term:`Secure Channel` is constructed using the RA-TLS libraries.
    :term:`RA-TLS` uses raw ``/dev/attestation`` pseudo-files under the hood.